wevm/viem/site/docs/utilities/recoverAddress.md

 [`Address`](/docs/glossary/types#address)

-The signing address of the signed message or transaction.
+The signing address of the signed message.